TNTP Teaching Fellows logo

 What is the Educator Excellence Collaborative (EEC)?

-The EEC provides summer training stipends, partial tuition assistance, exam prep resources, and an intentional and supportive cohort experience that offers mentorship, best-practice sharing, and non-judgmental spaces to navigate some of the challenges of teaching.
+The EEC provides summer training stipends, partial tuition assistance, intensive exam prep resources, and an intentional and supportive cohort experience that offers mentorship, best practice sharing, and non-judgmental spaces to navigate some of the challenges of teaching.
 By removing obstacles and fostering belonging, the EEC empowers talented individuals to become effective educators and expands access to excellent education for all students.

 EEC Eligibility